censorship-no-archive/ceno1/ceno-client/portal/README.md

 npm install -g gulp
 ```

+This is only needed if you intend to run gulp tasks manually.

 ## Building

 All of the content in the portal page is encapsulated in this directory, however in order